 The Leadership Residency Program can serve as a gateway for doctoral work at Shippensburg University.
 If you later decide to apply (and are accepted) into the Ed.D.
 Program in Educational Leadership at Shippensburg University, all 24 credits from the Letter of Eligibility would count toward your doctorate and you would enter that program with Advanced Standing.
 The doctoral program is offered in partnership with Millersville University.

 Note: Applicants must currently be serving as an administrator or supervisor to be eligible for the Leadership Residency Program.

-We are currently recruiting for a Spring 2018 cohort!
+We are currently accepting applications for a Spring 2020 cohort.

 Letter of Eligibility Admission Requirements

-- Submit a Post-Masters admission application Please ensure to select Graduate Application #3 and then indicate Letter of Eligiblity under the major choice.
+- Submit a Post-Masters admission application Please ensure to select Graduate Application #3 and then indicate Letter of Eligibility under the major choice.
 Do not do Certificate Application.

 - Provide a copy of your teaching certificate or evidence of three years of successful teaching experience in elementary, middle, or secondary schools

 - You must currently be serving in a position that requires an administrative or supervisory certificate